 Students must meet all criteria as outlined below before they may exempt from the exam.
-The only absences that will not count against exam exemption are medical (M), emergency medical (EM), and up to four college visits (CV).
+Absences that will not count against exam exemption are school excused (SE), field trips (FT), office excused (OE), medical (M), emergency medical (EM), and up to four college visits (CV).

-The following Attendance Policy should be used each semester in each scenario below:
+For each class, the following Attendance Policy should be used each semester in considering exam

-If student exceeds 5 absences, student is not exempt.
+If student exceeds 5 total absences (AE & AU), the student is not exempt.

-If student exceeds 1 unexcused absence, the student is not exempt.
+If student exceeds 1 unexcused absence (AU), the student is not exempt.

-If student exceeds 5 tardies, the student is not exempt.
+If student exceeds 5 total tardies (TE & TU), the student is not exempt.

-If student exceeds 2 unexcused tardies, the student is not exempt.
+If student exceeds 2 unexcused tardies (TU), the student is not exempt.